jastakhova/consensual/README.md

 - clear the search (estimate: 2h)
 - client side search (not regexp) (estimate: 2 days)
 - By who should sort by assignee and author
+- Not obvious how to make self-agreements
+- Not obvious what to put into Receivers input (someone tried email)
+- Browser suggest in different browsers (gathering statistical data so far from users)

 #### Known Issues
 - discuss roles (witness, who is assignee, etc)